15 minute read time

 Thanks to powerful and easy-to-use email service providers like Campaign Monitor, as well as robust integrations, it’s easier than ever for retailers to personalize their email campaigns in ways they never imagined possible.

 To get started with personalization, you’ll need to segment your email lists.
 Using data you already have, you can sort customers based on a number of behaviors: gender, age, past purchases, or geography.
-You can get this information through your signup forms, or use integrations to pull data from existing systems, such as a CRM, or e-commerce platforms like Shopify, Magento, or WooCommerce.
+You can get this information through your signup forms, or use integrations to pull data from existing systems, such as a CRM, or e-commerce platforms like Shopify, Big Commerce, or WooCommerce.

 Once you’ve created these segments, you can create specific offers that will only be seen by that segment.
 You can do this easily using dynamic content.
 For example, an electronics retailer might create an earbuds customer segment to target their earbud-loving customers.
 This segment is a group of customers who have bought two or more pairs of earbuds in the last year.
 These customers may receive special offers on earbuds or receive a retail campaign that directs them to other products they might like, based on their interest in earbuds.